bharathsudharsan/Edge2Train/README.md

 ![alt text](https://github.com/bharathsudharsan/Edge2Train/blob/main/Setup.png)

-As shown above, we received the training and inference result from MCUs via Serial port.
-We report the following results, using which we perform analysis.

-1. Time and energy consumed to; Train SVMs on MCUs; Infer using thus trained SVMs on MCUs

-2. Flash and SRAM consumed by Edge2Train on various MCU boards

-3. Compare MCUs results (uses Edge2Train) with CPUs (uses Python scikit-learn) for the same datasets and tasks
+The experimental setup is shown in above Figure.
+Here, we received the result data from MCUs via Serial port.
+We receive, time and energy consumed to; Train SVMs on MCUs; Infer using thus trained SVMs on MCUs.
+We Compare MCUs results (uses Edge2Train) with CPUs (uses Python scikit-learn) for the same datasets and tasks.

 ### Train set size vs train time